Skip to Content

 Step 2: Tap on your username

 Tags show on top of photos.
-Tap on your username and it will open a new menu.
+Tap on your username, and it will open a new menu.

-Step 3: Select “remove me from post”.
+Step 3: Select “Remove me from post”

 Once done, you will be untagged from the photo.

-Instagram does not send a notification when you untag yourself from a post.
-However, the person may notice that your tag has disappeared.
-To add it back, they would need to create a new post and tag you again.
+To add your tag back, they would need to create a new post and tag you again.

 How to restrict individual Instagram accounts from tagging you (without alerting them)